 Maximizing Your Host Relationship

-- Begin communicating with your host early and often, so that your goals and plans are clear for both of you and you are able to hit the ground running when you arrive.
+- Begin communicating with your host early and often so that your goals and plans are clear for the both of you, and so you will be able to hit the ground running when you arrive.
 The key at this stage is to not make any assumptions.

 - Continue the conversation upon arrival.
 The key to making the most of your grant period and to maintaining a productive relationship with your host will be to communicate clearly about expectations.